Skip to content

 This page explains the hEDS diagnostic criteria for educational purposes and does not replace professional medical evaluation.
 Do not aggressively stretch your skin or force your joints into painful positions at home; always have a healthcare provider perform these assessments.

-Get notified when new research about Hypermobile Ehlers-Danlos Syndrome (hEDS) is published.
+Get notified when new evidence is published on Hypermobile Ehlers-Danlos Syndrome (hEDS).